helidon-io/helidon/docs/mp/openapi/openapi.md

 ## API

-The [MicroProfile OpenAPI specification][microprofile-openapi-spec] gives a listing and brief examples of the annotations you can add to your code to convey OpenAPI information.
+The [MicroProfile OpenAPI specification][microprofile-ope] gives a listing and brief examples of the annotations you can add to your code to convey OpenAPI information.

-The [MicroProfile OpenAPI Javadocs][microprofile-openapi-javadocs] give full details of the annotations and the other classes and interfaces you can use in your code.
+The [MicroProfile OpenAPI Javadocs][microprofile-ope-2] give full details of the annotations and the other classes and interfaces you can use in your code.

 ## Configuration